 Gaurikund to Kedarnath Temple

-Before the trek to Kedarnath Temple was of 14 kilometers via Rambara but North India floods in 2013 completely destroyed the older route between Rambara and Kedarnath.
-So, the new route laid down from Gaurikund till Kedarnath Base camp distance is of 16-17 Kilometers till Kedarnath Base camp (i.e. till the point where horses go, also known as Ghoda Phul).
+Before Gaurikund to Kedarnath Trek distance was 14 kilometers via Rambara but North India floods in 2013 completely destroyed the older route between Rambara and Kedarnath.
+So, now the new route laid down from Gaurikund till Kedarnath Base camp distance is of 16-17 Kilometers.
+Gaurikund Base camp is the point where horses go and are also known as Ghoda Phul.

-From Kedarnath Base camp, there is further a walk of 2-3 kilometers till Kedarnath Temple and the same can be done via, walking, Palki (Palanquin) or Pithu’s only.
+From Kedarnath Base camp, there is further a walk of 2-3 kilometers till Kedarnath Temple.
+Thee same can be done via, walking, Palki (Palanquin), or Pithu’s only.

 Gaurikund – Rambara Bridge (7 Kms) – In between comes Jungal Chatti (4 kms from Gaurikund) and Bheembali (6 kms from Gaurikund)

 Linchauli – Kedarnath Base Camp (3-4 Kms)